cideM/fbrs/content/fp.md

 ---

+[^1]: I'm using the term DSL very liberally here.
+Talking about Monads might just scare people off or confuse them, if they're not already with Haskell or a similar language.

-[^1]: I experimented with that library and found it surprisingly straight forward to include.
+[^2]: I experimented with that library and found it surprisingly straight forward to include.
 But because I wasn't making use of most of its effects and instead only needed a simple way of threading some configuration values through various functions, I ended up removing it again.

-[^2]: For example, I would strongly recommend to immediately catch potential exceptions thrown by a function that has `MonadThrow` (if I recall correctly), because I've had surprising errors when the exception type was not what I thought, because somewhere a function happened to have a
+[^3]: For example, I would strongly recommend to immediately catch potential exceptions thrown by a function that has `MonadThrow` (if I recall correctly), because I've had surprising errors when the exception type was not what I thought, because somewhere a function happened to have a